Propagation of angular momentum in charged pion decay and related processes: Summary and discussion

 In this study, we analyze the propagation of angular momentum via a vector boson in several processes by expanding the initial states into a superposition of angular momentum eigenstates of the system.
 Through a general discussion based on symmetry principles and two practical calculations, we are able to show that both the singlet ($J=0$) and triplet ($J=1$) representations of the rotation group can be transferred to the final state via an intermediate vector boson, unless constraints from further symmetries are present to forbid it.
+However, we have shown that the scalar state of a massive vector boson is produced with an extremely small rate that it has no impact on existing experiments at hadron colliders.
+The decays of several spin-zero particles, such as the charged pions, are the only obvious phenomena we have found related with the scalar state of gauge bosons.

 The crucial point to understand the $J=0$ case is that an initial state that is invariant under spatial rotations is not a singlet under a generic Lorentz transformation.
-The initial state can be changed by boosts in any directions and has a non-zero projection onto the self representation of the Lorentz group.
-There is no Lorentz violation in the production of a vector field (i.e., a gauge boson) from such a state via interactions that are Lorentz invariant.
+The $J=0$ state can be changed by boosts in any direction and gives a non-zero matrix element for producing a Lorentz vector current to which a massive gauge boson couples.
+Hence there is no Lorentz violation in the production of an off-shell gauge boson from such a state via interactions that are Lorentz invariant.
 The spin of a vector boson as a virtual particle has to be measured via its decay product and is not necessarily equal to its spin as a free field.

+On the other hand, an on-shell vector boson should only be in a state with spin 1, and this should also be reflected at the amplitude level.
+We have shown that a state with $J=M=0$ can propagate though the $\mu =0$ component of a vector current, as appears in Eq.~\ref{eq:matexp}.
+However, this fact alone does not ensure the full amplitude with a $J=M=0$ initial state is none zero, since the initial vertex function will be contracted with the rest part of the amplitude via the propagator of a gauge boson.
+For instance, we may think of the decay amplitude for $\pi^-\rightarrow l^- \bar{\nu}_l$ at leading order.
+After accounting for Eq.~\ref{eq:piVert}, the amplitude takes the form